 According to Wikipedia, Lupini (or lupin) beans are the yellow seeds of the lupinus plant.

-Lupini are grown in Australia and southwestern Europe, and are extremely popular as a street food throughout the Mediterranean and Middle Eastern countries, as well as in Latin America.
-In Portugal, this popular bar food is referred to as tremoços and in Arabic they are referred to as termos.
+Lupini are grown in Australia and southwestern Europe and are extremely popular as street food throughout the Mediterranean and Middle Eastern countries, as well as in Latin America.
+In Portugal, this popular bar food is referred to as tremoços and in Arabic, they are referred to as termos.

 Please note that consumption of these Italian Lupini Beans is not recommended for individuals who have nut allergies.